nordic-institute/X-Road-code-samples/COMPONENTS.md

 ![European Regional Development Fund](img/EU.png "European Regional Development Fund - DO NOT REMOVE THIS IMAGE BEFORE 01.06.2022")

-# X-Road Components
+# X-Road Custom Extensions

-This page contains a list of reusable X-Road components implemented by the X-Road community.
-If you know a tool that should be in this list you can make a pull request or send the component info to the NIIS by email (x-road at niis.org).
+This page contains a list of reusable X-Road custom extensions implemented by the X-Road community.
+If you know a tool that should be in this list you can make a pull request or send the extension info to the NIIS by email (x-road at niis.org).
-Before adding new components to the list please take a look at the [Component Description Guidelines](COMPONENT_DESCRIPTION_GUIDELINES.md).
+Before adding new extensions to the list please take a look at the [Extension Description Guidelines](COMPONENT_DESCRIPTION_GUIDELINES.md).

 ## Table of Contents
 * [X-Road Personal Data Monitor](#x-road-personal-data-monitor)